washraf/the-docker-ecosystem/README.md

 The Books is a journey from zero or very basic understanding of docker to a fully mature understanding of the containers and the integration with various tools.

 ##About the authors
-Feel free to add your self to the book authors as long as you continuously contribute the this body of knowledge.
+Feel free to edit and review the book and Feel free to add your self to the book authors as long as you continuously contribute the this body of knowledge.
-So, Feel free to edit and review the book.